 parts of the interpreter don't have to worry about upstream errors.
 To better illustrate this point,

 let's recall the

 fun interpret program = let val tokens = scan program val ast = parse tokens val checked-ast = typecheck ast val result = eval checked-ast in result end

 interpret on the program

-interpreter.
-Thus, the raise-exceptions approach allows us to write each phase
+terminate the interpreter.
+Thus, the raise-exceptions approach allows us to write each phase of the

 We've actually already discussed the main disadvantage of this approach; it's the fact that unhandled exceptions immediately terminate the interpreter.
 With this approach, it's impossible to do things like print out extra context, suggest possible remedies, or underline the relevant piece of source code when an error occurs.
 This is a pretty big drawback; an interpreter that is unable to provide useful output is pretty unusable for any kind of serious development.